Hispanics First In My Family To Graduate

 I have received the tools to build a different life for my family.
 Being the first to graduate college has caused me to think about other victories that I can accomplish in life.
 I put an end to the myth that college wasn’t for me.
 I also broke through the stronghold that a degree is just a paper on the wall.
 I now know that a degree is a life accomplishment and a stepping stone for where my career can go.

 The decision to finish college has changed my family tree forever.
 My future children will reap the benefits of what I was able to sow in my life.
 I’m happy that future generations can benefit from the decisions that I was able to make out of high school.
 I hope to share my message with other young Hispanic middle school and high school students.
-As I speak to Hispanics about education, I always tell them that it only takes one person to change a family tree.
-Are you that one person?
+Today, I get to keynote Latino youth conferences and I always tell them that it only takes one person to change a family tree.
+Let me ask you, are you that one person?

 Joselyn Moreno